Hamiller78/CCGAI/README.md

 ## Installing / Getting started

-At the current early stage you can only run the unit tests of the project within the Qt creator.
+At the current early stage you can only run the unit tests of the project.

-The framework itself is written in C++11 within the QT framework.
-Development is done with the QT Creator 4.7.2 (using the Qt libraries 5.9.2) and the MSVC2015 32Bit compiler.
+The framework itself is written in C++11 using the QT5 framework.
+Development was started with the QT Creator 4.7.2, but the project is now migrated to Visual Studio 2019.

+The GoogleTest/GoogleMock framework is used for the unit tests.

-In addition Python 3.6 is used as the script language.
+In addition JavaScript as supported by the Qt libraries is used as the script language.

 ## Developing

-Check out the project.
-You can open it using the Qt Creator.
+Check out the repository.
+You can open it using the Visual Studio.

+Also checkout the GoogleTest project (link below).
-The project requires two environment variables to find the Python includes and libs:
+The project requires the following environment variable to find GoogleTest files:
-PYTHONINCLUDE - pointing to the directory with the Python include files PYTHONLIBS - pointing to the libs directory of Python After that the project should compile.
+GOOGLETEST_DIR - pointing to the directory with the googletest and googlemock

-I refrain from setting the standard Python environment variables, since that caused trouble with other applications allowing Python scripts.

-You will have to copy the content of the Libs directory from Python to the PythonLibs directory testdata/pythonlib to run the unit tests, or Python will fail to initialize.
+				 folders

+Download the Qt libraries (currently tested with V5.12.6).
+You will have to add the bin directory to your path, or the unit tests will not run in the test explorer (only directly run as executable in debug mode in VS, since a temporary environment variable named QTDIR is used by Visual Studio).

+The following extensions for Visual Studio should be installed:
+- QT Visual Studio Tools
+- Test Adapter for Google Test
+- optionally License Header Manager, if you don't want to add license notes to new files manually

+After that the project should build. ns allowing Python scripts.

 The plugin format describing card games is taken from the freeware LackeyCCG, which allows online card games between human players.